 - Visually inspect previously sealed cracks every year to identify failures and repair as needed.
 If annual inspection is not possible, previously sealed cracks should be assessed every 3 years, the time it potentially takes for a crack to turn into a pothole.

 What is the difference between Crack Sealing & Crack Filling?

-Crack sealing uses specialized materials that bond to the walls of the crack, while being able to move with the pavement as it expands and contracts, preventing intrusion of water and debris into the crack.
-Crack sealant is specifically engineered to remain flexible at low temperatures so it doesn’t crack or split open, and remains stable at higher temperatures so that it doesn’t track or bleed on the pavement.
+- Is specifically engineered to remain flexible at low temperatures so it does not crack or split open and remains stable at higher temperatures so that it does not track or bleed on the pavement.

 What type of solution do you need for your crack sealing project?

 There are a variety of crack sealing solutions, and categorizing them can be challenging.
 Generally there is hot-applied asphaltic-based crack sealant and cold-applied crack sealant.
 Cold-applied crack sealant should not be confused with cold-applied silicone joint sealant because cracks and joints are different as noted above.

 Crafco focuses on quality and long-term performance and therefore manufactures products that have a significant service life like hot-applied asphaltic-based crack sealant and cold-applied silicone joint sealant that have demonstrated in independent studies to provide the longest service life available.